Psychodynamic

 I prioritize understanding the whole person within the context of their environment, including the sociocultural systems and power dynamics that shape life experiences and one’s sense of self.
 Remaining attuned to how traumatic experience lives in the body, and how dissociation can emerge as a protective response to overwhelming or unsafe experiences, is one of the major tenents of trauma therapy.
 We will move at a pace that honors your sense of safety, working gently to reconnect with parts of yourself that may feel distant, shut down, or fragmented, as well as parts of you that seek to make more empowered choices.

-* In addition to talk therapy, I offer Ketamine-Assisted Psychotherapy (KAP), Psychedelic Integration, and am in the process of completing Eye Movement Desensitization and Reprocessing (EMDR) training *
+* I also offer Ketamine-Assisted Psychotherapy (KAP), Psychedelic Integration, and Eye Movement Desensitization and Reprocessing (EMDR) *

 “We are all much more simply human than otherwise” - Harry Stack Sullivan